Neural Diffusion Processes: Introduction

+In this work, we strive to enhance the capabilities of NN-based generative models for meta-learning function by extending probabilistic denoising diffusion models \citep{sohl2015deep,song2020improved,ho2020denoising}.
+Diffusion models have demonstrated superior performance over existing methods in generating images \citep{nichol2021glide, ramesh2022hierarchical}, molecular structures \citep{xu2022geodiff, hoogeboom22Equivariant}, point clouds \citep{luo2021diffusion}, and audio signal data \cite{kong2020diffwave}.
+The central challenge we address is the Bayesian inference of functions, a fundamentally different task not previously approached by diffusion models.
+Although we acknowledge that several recent works have emerged since our initial preprint, providing complementary insights on extending diffusion models to function spaces \citep{phillips2022Spectral,kerrigan2022Diffusion,lim2023score,bond2023infty,pidstrigach2023InfiniteDimensional,franzese2023continuous}.

-\paragraph{Contributions} We propose a novel model, the Neural Diffusion Process (NDP), which extends the use case of diffusion models to stochastic processes and is able to describe a rich distribution over functions.
-NDPs generalise diffusion models to infinite-dimensional function spaces by allowing the indexing of random variables onto which the model diffuses.
-We take particular care to enforce known symmetries and properties of a stochastic processes, including exchangeability, into the model, facilitating the training process.
-These properties are enforced with the help of a novel attention component, namely the \emph{bi-dimensional} attention block, which guarantees equivariance over the (1) input dimensionality and (2) the sequence (i.e., datapoints) ordering.
-We showcase the abilities and versatility of NDPs by applying them to a range of Bayesian inference tasks including prior and conditional sampling, regression, hyperparameter marginalisation, and Bayesian optimisation.
-We also present a novel global optimisation method using NDPs.
+\paragraph{Contributions} We propose a novel generative model, the Neural Diffusion Process (NDP), which defines a probabilistic model over functions via their finite marginals.
+NDPs generalise diffusion models to stochastic processes by allowing the indexing of the function's marginals onto which the model diffuses.
+We take particular care to enforce properties of stochastic processes, including exchangeability, facilitating the training process.
+These properties are enforced using a novel \emph{bi-dimensional} attention block, which guarantees equivariance over the ordering of the input dimensionality and the sequence (i.e., datapoints).
+From the experiments, we conclude: firstly, NDPs are an improvement over existing NN-based generative models for functions such as Neural Processes (NPs).
+Secondly, NDPs are an attractive alternative to GPs for specifying appropriate (i.e., non-Gaussian) priors over functions.
+Finally, we present a novel global optimisation method using NDPs.